Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Introduction

-Moreover, the methods and package are illustrated on a real dataset composed of four datatables, each characterizing living conditions in $n=542$ cities in the Gironde region in southwest France.
-This dataset, available in the R package PCAmixdata, was taken from the 2009 census database\footnote{http://www.insee.fr/fr/bases-de-donnees/} of the French national institute of statistics and economic studies and from a topographic database\footnote{http://professionnels.ign.fr/bdtopo} of the French national institute of geographic and forestry information.
-The first datatable describes $542$ cities in the Gironde region with 9 numerical variables relating to employment conditions.
-The second datatable describes those cities with 5 variables (2 categorical and 3 numerical) relating to housing conditions, the third one with 9 categorical variables relating to services (restaurants, doctors, post offices,...) and the last one with 4 numerical variables relating to environmental conditions.
+A real dataset called \code{gironde} is available in the package to illustrate the functions and the outputs with simple examples.
+This will allow the user to easily understand the numerical and graphical outputs, and thus draw fine and relevant interpretations from the results obtained.
+This dataset is made up of four data tables, each characterizing living conditions in $542$ municipalities in the Gironde region in southwest France, see Appendix~\ref{datades} for details.
+This dataset was taken from the 2009 census database\footnote{http://www.insee.fr/fr/bases-de-donnees/} of the French national institute of statistics and economic studies and from a topographic database\footnote{http://professionnels.ign.fr/bdtopo} of the French national institute of geographic and forestry information.
+The first data table describes the $542$ municipalities with 9 numerical variables relating to employment conditions.
+The second data table describes those municipalities with 5 variables (2 categorical and 3 numerical) relating to housing conditions, the third one with 9 categorical variables relating to services (restaurants, doctors, post offices,...) and the last one with 4 numerical variables relating to environmental conditions.
 A complete description of the 27 variables, divided into 4 groups (Employment, Housing, Services, Environment) is given in Appendix \ref{datades}.

 The rest of the paper is organized as follows.
-Section \ref{section_gsvd} comprises a detailed examination of the link between GSVD, PCA and MCA.
-It demonstrates how MCA can be obtained from a single PCA, the cornerstone for merging standard PCA and MCA in PCAmix.
-Sections \ref{pcamix_section}, \ref{pcarot_section} and \ref{mfamix_section} present (respectively) the PCAmix, PCArot and MFAmix methods.
-For each procedure a presentation of the algorithm, a description of the numerical and graphical outputs, and an illutration on the real data are all provided.
-Mathematical proof, as well as the R code referred to in this paper, can be found in the appendices.
+Section \ref{section_gsvd} details the link between standard PCA and MCA via Generalized Singular Value Decomposition (GSVD).
+It demonstrates how MCA can be obtained from a single PCA with metrics, the cornerstone for merging standard PCA and MCA in \code{PCAmix}.
+Sections \ref{pcamix_section}, \ref{pcarot_section} and \ref{mfamix_section} present respectively the \code{PCAmix}, \code{PCArot} and \code{MFAmix} methods with details for the interpretation of the associated graphical and numerical outputs.
+Some technical proofs have been provided in Appendices~\ref{Appendix:pcarot} and \ref{appendix:proof}.
+In each of these sections, the corresponding method is illustrated with the \code{gironde} dataset and the associated \proglang{R} code is given.
+Finally, concluding remarks are provided in Section~\ref{conclu}.